Hector-Xavier/Entropic-Ranks/README.md

 ## Arguments:
 **ordered_vector** - An ordered vector (produced by RPadvance) to be analyzed.
 It corresponds to the rank product score distribution produced by a two-class case experiment.

-**granularity** - The sliding window step, corresponding to the granularity of the partitioning process (feature-by-feature, or partitioning by 5-feature steps).
+**granularity** - The sliding window step, corresponding to the granularity of the partitioning process (feature-by-feature, or partitioning by 5-feature steps). (default: 1)

 **supervised** - If TRUE, an integer vector of possible cutoff points is returned.
-If FALSE, only the most consistently appearing cutoff point is returned.
+If FALSE, only the most consistently appearing cutoff point is returned. (default: FALSE)

-**process_log** - If TRUE, statistics of the isolate_significant_elements execution will be printed and plots of the entropy distributions and clustering qualities will be generated.
+**process_log** - If TRUE, statistics of the isolate_significant_elements execution will be printed and plots of the entropy distributions and clustering qualities will be generated. (default: FALSE)

-**export_plots** - If TRUE, png plots of the entropy distributions and clustering qualities will be exported as files in the directory provided in the path variable.
+**export_plots** - If TRUE, png plots of the entropy distributions and clustering qualities will be exported as files in the directory provided in the path variable. (default: FALSE)

 **path** - Of type character, specifies the path for plot export.
 If NULL, it defaults to working directory/Entropic Ranks plots.
-Ignored if export_plots is set to FALSE.
+Ignored if export_plots is set to FALSE. (default: NULL)

 ## ● entropic_analysis